coder7475/devops/SSH.md

+# SSH (Secure Shell)

+## Definition

+- A cryptographic network protocol used for secure communication

+- Provides secure channel over which user can manage remote server.

+- SSH uses public-key cryptography for authentication and encryption, ensuring data privacy and integrity.

+- Commonly used by system administrator and developers for remote server access and management.

-# Adding a new SSH Key for GitHub account
+## Adding a new SSH Key for GitHub account

 1. Check for existing SSH keys.
 Run: